elizabeth-poggie/elizabeth-poggie/_content/notes/04-user-interfaces.md

 # Acknowledgements

+The lecture content was adapted from [Chrome for Developers](https://developer.chrome.com/docs/devtools/overview/), specifically their section on [Get started with viewing and changing the DOM](https://developer.chrome.com/docs/devtools/dom/) and [View and Change CSS](https://developer.chrome.com/docs/devtools/css/).

-The exercises in these directories, are shared with minor modification from [The Odin Project (TOP)](https://github.com/TheOdinProject/css-exercises) ([MIT License](https://github.com/TheOdinProject/css-exercises/blob/main/LICENSE))
+The exercises are shared with minor modification from [The Odin Project (TOP)](https://github.com/TheOdinProject/css-exercises) ([MIT License](https://github.com/TheOdinProject/css-exercises/blob/main/LICENSE))